planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ## Step 4: Backstories

 These short phrases broaden the character by giving them a history and the skills to go with it.
-Each character may have as many Backstories as their highest non-Frame Attribute, usually 4-5 for a starting adventurer.
-These can be good or bad experiences, virtues, vices, likes, dislikes, etc. Their main advantage is they serve as extra Concepts.
-When making a Concept Check for something it doesn't cover, they can forego the usual double Difficulty by calling on a related Backstory instead.
+Each character may have as many Backstories as their highest non-FRAME Attribute, usually 4-5 for a starting adventurer.
+These can be good or bad experiences, virtues, vices, likes, dislikes, etc. Their main advantage is they serve as extra CONCEPTs.
+When making a CONCEPT Check for something it doesn't cover, they can forego the usual double Difficulty by calling on a related Backstory instead.

 One Backstory must describe their native language and culture.
 Language-granting Backstories should include the name of a place, with the language in parentheses.
 For example, *Raised on the mean streets of New York (English)* or *Pampered Sicilian Nobility (Italian).* Check language-granting Backstories for cultural knowledge or local flavor.